the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 With the DOM API, we are selecting the element where the `id` equals `search` by using an id selector.
 Once we have this element, we add an event listener to it with the `addEventListener()` method which takes two arguments: While the first argument is the event type (others are `change`, `click`), the second argument is a callback function which runs every time a user triggers the event -- which in this case is typing into the input field.

 The callback function gives us access to the `event` parameter which holds all the information about the current input field.
 Accessing `event.target` returns us the input field itself.
 Going one step further and accessing `event.target.value` returns us the current value of the input field.
-Verify it yourself by going back to your browser, open the developer tool's "Console" tab, and start typing into the input field.
+Verify it yourself by going back to your browser, opening the developer tool's "Console" tab, and typing into the input field.

 Event listeners can be added to various HTML elements by using different event types.
 For example, a button can receive an event listener of type `click`.
 Whenever a user clicks on the button, the callback function will run.
 Another example: The `blur` event type on an input field runs every time an input field switches its internal state from focused to unfocused.